-One thing that's never taught through driver education, although it should be, is how to share the road with large trucks properly.
-Trucking accidents accounted for over 4,000 deaths in 2017, and this number is expected to continue to rise.
+One thing that's never taught in Texas driver's education courses, although it should be, is how to safely share the road with semi-trucks in Houston.
+Trucking accidents accounted for over 4,000 deaths in 2019, and this number is expected to continue to rise.
 By learning how to properly share the road with these large vehicles, you may help prevent an accident.
 Below, our experienced Houston truck accident lawyer details several ways that you can take precaution when sharing the road with semi-trucks.

 The Dangers of Trucks on the Road